-The Manta Sleep Mask offers a unique fit customization solution with detachable velcro eyecups.
-The strap is also easily adjustable, ranging from 18.5 to 24.5 inches, and is lined with soft cotton and polyester.
-The velcro is snag-free — a bonus for those with long hair.
-We measured the circumference to range from around 18.5 to 24.5 inches (unstretched), meaning that it should fit most head sizes.
+The Manta Sleep Mask features velcro detachable eyecups, offering customization and comfort for just about anyone.
+The low-profile strap is also easily adjustable, ranging from 18.5 to 24.5 inches, and is lined with soft cotton and polyester.
+The velcro is snag-free, so it doesn't get tangled in your hair.
 The entire mask is cozy, straightforward in its design, and sewn together with quality stitching.
 The elastic portion of the strap is thicker than average, which should increase the longevity of its stretchiness.
-Its best quality overall is its ability to achieve nearly a full blackout.
-The eyecups are deep, making it easy to blink our eyes.
-We hardly noticed our eyelashes touching the mask, but this will depend on the length of your eyelashes.
-Lastly, the mask stays put and on our heads really well and doesn't change in feel as much as some of the others we tested when rolling side to side.
+Our favorite aspect of this mask is its ability to achieve nearly a full blackout.
+We loved the deep eyecups and hardly noticed our eyelashes touching the mask — of course, this will depend on the length of your eyelashes.
+Lastly, the mask stays put and doesn't change in feel as much as some of the others we tested when rolling side to side.

 During our LED flashlight test, the Manta ranked as the best, although we were able to pick up on subtle differences in pure darkness vs. red-tinged darkness influenced by the flashlight.
 That is to say, a small amount of light can find its way in, but in more realistic, everyday environments such as midday sunlight or even tungsten light in a bedroom, creating near blackout is achievable.
 The customization might take trial and error for some, especially if you have a smaller face.
-Too, the relative bulk of the mask is far higher than what is traditional and might not be as appealing for minimalist travel.
+This mask is a bit bulkier than a traditional sleep mask design and may not be as appealing for minimalist travel.
 Nonetheless, it can still be easily packed into the mesh bag it comes with (which also holds the mask for machine washing).
-In summary, we feel this mask provides high comfort, high effectiveness, and offers a sense of versatility we think will please most people looking to darken their sleep environment.
+In summary, we feel this is a super comfortable, versatile, and effective mask we think will please most people looking to darken their sleep environment.

 The MZOO Sleep Eye Mask is well-made and is easily adjustable via a sliding buckle.
 The strap is wide and yet soft enough to barely notice it.
 The mask itself is made from memory foam and covered in what we assume is polyester, creating comfort that our testers resoundingly enjoyed.
 We can wear the mask all night and roll around from side to side without much fuss.
 It's lightweight and soft against our faces, especially since the memory foam contours with the shape of the face to mitigate pressure points.
 We measured the circumference to range from about 18 to 26 inches, which is quite accommodating to many head sizes.

-While the contours for the eyes are a nice touch, our eyelashes still brush the mask due to the space not being very deep.
+While the contours for the eyes are a nice touch, our eyelashes still brush the mask since that space isn't very deep.
 We aren't particularly sensitive to this, but we understand that some people might be.
 The biggest drawback has to do with light leakage.
 When we're already in low light, the mask works just fine in simulating a blackout.
 However, with full midday sun and especially during our LED flashlight test, we had a lot of light coming in around the nose.
-We recognize, however, that our lead tester's nose is on the small/narrow side, so this might not be as much of an issue for everyone.
+Our lead tester's nose is on the small/narrow side, so this might not be as much of an issue for everyone.
 Regardless, we feel the fit around the nose area could use some rethinking as the memory foam prevents us from pressing down to flatten/shape the material around the nose.
-But overall, the outstanding comfort and ease of use are high with this product, and we find that its best use is for sleeping or napping in low light environments.
+But overall, this mask provides outstanding comfort, is easy to use, and is best suited for sleeping or napping in low-light environments.
 If you prefer the feel of memory foam, then this is the mask for you.

-We think the LKY DIGITAL 3D Contoured mask establishes a unique niche between the ultra-thin traveling mask and the thicker foam designs.
-For us it is very comfortable and stays on all night, even when sleeping on our side.
+The LKY DIGITAL 3D Contoured mask establishes a unique niche between the ultra-thin traveling mask and the thicker foam designs.
+We found it very comfortable, and it stayed on all night, even when sleeping on our side.
 The compact design makes it easy to pack and stash away.
 The foam isn't bulky and contours nicely with the shapes of our faces, allowing for a more sealed fit and, therefore, darker conditions.
 With a sliding buckle on the strap, the circumference ranges from about 19 to 26 inches.
-At the time of this review, we received three different colored masks for an incredible price and we really appreciate this.
+At the time of this review, we received three different colored masks for an incredible price, and we really appreciate this.
 Three for the price of one meant that we could keep one stashed in the bedroom, one near the couch, and one in our go-to carry-on luggage.
 There isn't a bag or case included but caring for the mask is easily done.

 Since the mask is flat and has one strap, it places light pressure over the eyes.
 Some people may like this for brief relaxation, but it's not for everyone.
 Our lead tester's eyelashes felt irritated from being pressed, even if the pressure can be mitigated by loosening the strap.
 The strap itself isn't the most comfortable for the tops of our ears, but this might change depending on your head shape.
 For people with smaller faces and narrow noses, we have also noticed light leaking near the nose, which requires fiddling with the mask to find the best balance of comfort and effectiveness.
 Still, overall, the lightweight and soft feel makes this a great travel item, short nap aid, or work break relaxation tool, all for a low price.